ioki-mobility/salt_exporter/README.rst

                            Seconds to wait when an error occurs (e.g. salt-master not responding in time) (default: 300) --batch-size BATCH_SIZE
-                           Batch size to use in salt (default: 10) --salt-target SALT_TARGET
+                           Batch size to use in salt (default: 10) --batch-wait BATCH_WAIT
+                           Seconds to wait after a minion returns, before sending the command to a new minion (default: 10) --salt-target SALT_TARGET
                            Salt target to be used (default: *) --log-level LOG_LEVEL